k10sj02/thedataplaybook/content/posts/postgresql-query-optimization-guide.md

 Remember: Focus on the metrics that matter for your specific workload.
 A query that runs once per hour can tolerate higher latency than one executing thousands of times per second.

-<small>I’m not an expert in this area, so I welcome corrections and insights from readers or advanced users.
+<sup>I’m not an expert in this area, so I welcome corrections and insights from readers or advanced users.
 When interpreting PostgreSQL’s `EXPLAIN (ANALYZE, BUFFERS)` output, I encountered differing opinions from SQL practitioners: some favored using the summary for total elapsed time, others suggested focusing on top nodes; memory could be reported as the largest hash node usage or roughly summed across nodes; and I/O is best viewed at the top node but may omit triggers.
-I followed the broadest consensus I could find, acknowledging that exact measurement can be tricky.</small>
+I followed the broadest consensus I could find, acknowledging that exact measurement can be tricky.</sup>